Kigeli III Ndabarasa: Military campaigns

-Ndabarasa assumed an unprecedented number of armies from his father, and expanded this still further during his reign.
-In fact, one third of the armies recorded under the kingdom were created by Ndabarasa and his two immediate predecessors.
-As well as absorbing the army of Ndorwa and others to the north of the traditional Rwanda centre, during his reign, he created new armies in the far south in Burundi too.
+Ndabarasa continued his father's military expansion with one third of the armies recorded under the kingdom being created by Ndabarasa and his two immediate predecessors.
+As well as absorbing the army of Ndorwa and others to the north of the traditional Rwanda centre, during his reign, he created new armies in the far south in Burundi.
+He used these armies in increasingly wide campaigns, capturing cattle from Kajara, Igara, and Rujumbura.
+He delegated the operation of many of the armies and the care of his official herds, including two of each to Rukari of Muhabura, who may also have been the mwami's lover.

-He used these armies in increasingly wide campaigns.
-Mubali was a small kingdom located east of Mutara in current day Akagera National Park.
+The nearby small kingdom of Mubali was located east of Mutara in current day Akagera National Park.
 It was ruled by Mwami Biyoro and his mother Nyirabiyoro.
 Ndabarasa proposed the hand of his daughter Nyabugondo to king Biyoro to create an alliance between the kingdoms.
 When the king had secured a way to land his forces on the island capital of Mubali, Shango, he established himself and advanced to meet his son-in-law and his family.
-The plan was partially successful since the Queen Mother was captured but her son was warned in time and escaped, seeking exile in Karagwe.
-Nyiginya troops captured the Mubali emblem drum.
-Out of fear for Ndabarasa, the king of Karagwe was forced to surrender Biyoro, who was reunited with his mother in Rubona where they were held as prisoners.
-They were both executed and Mubali was annexed to Rwanda.
+His plan to capture Biyoro and Nyirabiyoro was partially successful since the Queen Mother was captured but her son was warned of the threat and escaped, seeking exile in Karagwe.
+Out of fear for Ndabarasa, the king of Karagwe was forced to surrender Biyoro, who was briefly reunited with his mother in Rubona where they were held as prisoners.
+They were both executed, Nyiginya troops captured the Mubali emblem drum and Mubali was annexed to Rwanda.

 In general, the king preferred military life and avoided the court at Nyanza.
-As well as in the traditional houses of his family, he established two royal residences in Ndorwa.
-He also used existing houses amongst the Rukoma, Busanza, Bufundu, Buganza and Gisagali.
-His preference for Ndorwa was accompanied by an influx of people migrating into the area, which may have been a consequence of the resolution of conflict.
+As well as using the traditional houses of his family, he established two royal residences in Ndorwa where he spent most of his reign.
+His preference for Ndorwa was accompanied by an influx of people migrating into the area, which may have been a consequence of the resolution of conflict with Kajara.

 Death and legacy

-Ndabarasa suffered from nerve disease.
-To ease the pain, traditional doctors cut the nerve that prevented the sufferer from taking the slightest respite.
-This time it was done by Musare, but the operation fatally wounded Ndabarasa.
-This was revealed in poem no/63 "Inkovu icitse irushya abavuzi" by Umwiru Ntibanyendera.
-He was buried in Rutare, at the top of Munanira.
-Like his father, he had already designated his successor, his son Sentabyo.
-The end of his reign and the accession of his successor, was marked by an eclipse.
+Later in his life, Ndabarasa suffered from nerve disease.
+According to the poem no/63 "Inkovu icitse irushya abavuzi" by Umwiru Ntibanyendera, to reduce the pain, following traditional practice of the time, a doctor named Musare cut a nerve but the operation fatally wounded Ndabarasa.
+He died and was buried in 1796 in Rutare, at the top of Munanira.
+As his father has done, he had already designated his son as his successor, who took the throne as Mibambwe III Mutabazi II Sentabyo.
+According to tradition, the end of his reign and the accession of his successor was marked by an eclipse.